kgh7777/robot-grounding-pipeline/README.md

 by the precious help of Google and Chatly!!
 Thanks!!

-Nvidia users may rewrite the code, but it's easy, I think.
+Nvidia users may rewrite the codes, but it's easy, I think.
 Sorry!